 6. Trademark Journal Publication

-- Notify the Public: Offering third parties a chance to file opposition in case it’s determined to infringe their already existing rights.
+- Notify the Public: Offer third parties a chance to file opposition in case it’s determined to infringe on their already existing rights.

 7. Opposition Proceedings (whenever necessary)